 If you are planning to trap cats, it’s very important that you understand the do’s and don’ts of the trapping process, both for the safety of the cats and also to make the best use of your time.
 The below guidelines outline what you should know from planning to trapping to recovery.
 Click here to download pdf.
-If you are new to trapping, please attend one of the monthly “Helping Community Cats” workshops.
+If you are new to trapping, please attend one of the free online monthly “Helping Community Cats” workshops.

 Best Practices for Trap-Neuter-Return (TNR) of Feral Cats

 Before you do any trapping, you will need to think through the project from beginning to end and make a plan.

 Get on a feeding schedule – If cats congregate and eat at a regular time(s), they will be much easier to trap.
 If you are leaving food out for extended periods of time, stop doing this.
 Put food out at the same time every day.
 Remove any uneaten food after no more than one hour.
 Don’t worry if some cats miss a meal.
 They will learn and adjust.
 Never leave food out overnight as this will attract wildlife and also hinder your chances of trapping them.

 Communicate with other feeders – Cats often have more than one feeder.
 It is well worth your while to talk to neighbors, ask dog walkers and the mail carrier and even flyer the neighborhood to find out who else is feeding.
 If you can get other neighbors on a feeding schedule, you will have the most success (and potentially a back-up feeder while you are out of town).
 It is also very important to let any other feeders know when you plan to trap, so they do not feed the cats prior to trapping.
 Cats that are not hungry will not go into traps.

 Document the colony – Make a list of all of the cats you see, both regularly and irregularly, with a description and notation of any identifying features or any illness or injuries.
 Give each cat a name, as you’ll need names to check them in at a clinic.
 Click here to download a tracking log